victorgan/KeyboardScroll/README.md

 Future Improvements
 -------------------
 This plugin was created specifically to scroll up and down through images, with the selected image centered on screen.
-It can easily be generalized.
+It can easily be more generalized.
 Here are some potential improvements:
-- Remove the dependency of jQuery.scrollTo
+- Phase out the dependency of jQuery.scrollTo
-- Generalize it to including scrolling left/right
+- Generalize it to include left/right scrolling
 - Add an option to align the elements to the top of the screen instead of centered